opt-out-tools/start-here/README.md

 Alongside getting our minimum viable product gently out into the wild, we will work on fixing some bugs, modeling online misogyny and UX design.

 ### Website
-Work will be mostly focussing on content, SEO and UX/UI design, trying to make our website as accessible, feminist and appealing as possible.
+Work will be mostly focusing on content, SEO and UX/UI design, trying to make our website as accessible, feminist and appealing as possible.

 ### Activism
 Plan and action a kick-ass social media campaign!